• Skip to primary navigation

 • Only 1 egg – Eggs dry out baked goods.
 Well, the egg white part does.
 That’s why you’ll find some baking recipes only call for egg yolks – because it binds without drying out the batter.

-And that’s the only difference between the batter for these muffins and the usual muffin mixes!
+And that’s the only difference between the batter for these muffins and the usual muffin mixes.
+Yet the shelf life difference is amazing!

 These Brown Sugar Apple Muffins are magical - made with pantry staples (no buttermilk or yoghurt), they stay moist for 4 - 5 days! recipetineats.com

-This magic stay-moist muffin recipe is a great master muffin mix because it’s made with pantry staples:
+This magic stay-fresh muffin recipe is a great master muffin mix because it’s made with pantry staples:

 • flour – wholewheat OR white